Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 Jim's framing of emotional wisdom is practical, not sentimental:

 The important word is may.
 Emotion is data, not a dictator.
 If you act while fused with the story, anger becomes attack, fear becomes avoidance, sadness becomes collapse, and joy becomes grasping.
-If you feel the sensation first, the signal can become cleaner.
+Feel the sensation first and the signal gets cleaner.

-This is also where full aliveness becomes different from constant calm.
+This is where full aliveness diverges from constant calm.
 Jim says that people who rest in uncaused joy still feel anger, sadness, and fear.
-The difference is that the feeling can move through without becoming the entire identity.10
+The feeling moves through without becoming the entire identity.
+That capacity is what most people reading this are actually hungry for.

-One of Jim’s most direct claims is that withholding reduces aliveness.
-If you want to dampen your life, do not reveal.
-Hide your judgments, wants, fears, body sensations, desires, resentments, and withholds.
-Keep managing everyone else’s reaction so you can feel safe.11
+One of Jim's most direct claims: withholding reduces aliveness.
+If you want to dampen your life, hide your judgments, wants, fears, body sensations, desires, resentments, and withholds.
+Keep managing everyone else's reaction so you can feel safe.

-But he is equally clear that this can be misused.
+He is equally clear that this can be misused.
 Do not listen to a podcast, come home, and unilaterally change the rules of your relationship.
-Jim compares that to switching from ping pong to lacrosse without asking whether the other person agreed to play.12
+Jim compares that to switching from ping pong to lacrosse mid-rally without asking whether the other person agreed to play a new game.
+Someone gets inspired, downloads a new framework, and tries to retrofit their partner into it by Thursday.

 A clean truth-telling practice has three guardrails.